yasharthb/Parallel-Computing/Assignment1/README.md

 ## Observations

 -	The multiple send/recv method performed poorly as compared to the other two.
 The performance can be attributed to the large number of Isend/Irecv calls(one each for each halo element) it is required to make for communication of halo elements.
--	The performance of the Mack/Unpack and Derived datatype fare well in terms of time taken for the entire computation.
-There is a small amount of jitter seen in all the plots which settles as we move beyond N=128 where the time of both the methods is almost coincides.
-The initial disparity could be because of the data being small and the Network lag playing a larger role in the time of computation.
+-	The performance of the MPI Pack/Unpack and Derived datatypes fare well in terms of time taken for the entire computation.
+There is a small amount of variation seen in all the plots which settles as we move beyond N=128 where the time of both the methods is almost coincides.
+The initial disparity could be because of the data being small and the Network lag playing a larger role in the time of communication.